-While not as unique as prints or iris scanners, our hands are different enough from other people’s that they are a viable authentication method in certain cases.
+While not as unique as prints, iris scanners or tridimensional face maps, our hands are different enough from other people’s.
+That makes them a viable authentication method in certain cases.

 A hand geometry scanner will measure palm thickness, finger length and width, knuckle distance and so on.

-Advantages for this kind of system are cheapness, ease of use and unobtrusiveness.
-On the flip side, it does have a few major disadvantages: the hand of the size can vary over the time, health problems that might limit movements.
+Advantages of this kind of system are cheapness, ease of use and unobtrusiveness.
+It also has a few major disadvantages.
+A hand’s size can vary over the time.
+Health problems might limit movements.
 More importantly, a hand is not that unique, so the system has low accuracy.

 2. Vein geometry